LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/conversation-tester.md

 ## Dialog Flow V2 Invalid Action Body
 ## Description
 This error happens when the bot has an invalid body and the Google Dialog Flow V2 is unable to parse it.
 It can be a wrong parameter, a value, or a missing parameter.
 Even though it is shown as an error in the Third Party Bots, the bot gently ignores unknown actions and the conversation will continue.

+## Transfer Action Error
+## Description
+For this action the required parameter is skill that has to be a string, on the other hand agentId is an optional parameter that also has to be a string value.

+## Change TTR Action Error
+## Description
+For this action the only required value is ttrType, it has to be a string.

+## Close Conversation Action Error
+## Description
+For this action there are no required parameters.
+In case the withoutPcs parameter is in the vendor response it has to be a boolean value.

+## Faas Invocation Action Error
+## Description
+For this action the required values are lambdaUuid as string  and payload as object.
+FailOnError is an optional boolean value.

 #### Error Solution
 Please check [Change Time To Response of Conversation](third-party-bots-google-dialogflow-version-2.html#change-time-to-response-of-conversation)